ThemeBoy/SportsPress/readme.txt

 Yes, CSV importers are included with the plugin.
 Go to Tools > Import and choose from one of the SportsPress CSV importers.
 When importing events, be sure to use the date format yyyy/mm/dd.

 == Changelog ==

+= 1.3 =
+* Feature - New overview page with interactive sitemap.
+* Feature - New and improved CSV import tools for bulk adding.
+* Feature - New full time minutes setting in events for statistics calculation.
+* Feature - New roles taxonomy for staff.
+* Feature - Option to display home/away teams in event lists.
+* Feature - Option to display league and season in event blocks.
+* Feature - Option to choose all leagues and seasons in league table.
+* Feature - Option to choose all leagues and seasons in player list.
+* Feature - Choose between displaying values and icons in event player performance.
+* Feature - Option to display photos in player list.
+* Feature - Filter players by league and season in admin.
+* Feature - Select a team to highlight in league tables.
+* Feature - Display league tables in team pages.
+* Feature - Display total statistics per player.
+* Feature - Add team option to countdown widget.
+* Feature - Add scrollable tables option.
+* Feature - Ability to adjust overall table columns per team.
+* Refactor - Remove individual mode in favor of upcoming hybrid.
+* Refactor - Use global linking options per post type.
+* Refactor - Display player position in profile.
+* Tweak - Reorganize settings options.
+* Tweak - Update SportsPress icon.
+* Tweak - Rename widgets for better usability.
+* Tweak - Add div wrappers to templates for easier targeting.
+* Tweak - Show or hide admin checkboxes based on event format.
+* Tweak - Make event list and blocks pagination independent.
+* Tweak - Trim admin table padding.
+* Tweak - Display all event performance columns by default.
+* Fix - Event list results column not always displaying.
+* Preset - New Rugby Union preset.
+* Preset - New League of Legends preset.
+* Preset - New DotA 2 preset.
+* Preset - Group into traditional sports and esports.
+* Preset - Add missing primary results and column priorities.
+* Localization - Fix multilingual post linking.
+* Localization - Thai translation by Xyteton.
+* Localization - Add Xyteton, tyby, & SilverXp to translation team.
+* Localization - Update translations from Transifex.

 = 1.2.8 =
 * Preset - Add water polo preset.